javaee/glassfish/README.txt

 	as well as related tools used in scripts in Hudson jobs.

-- glassfishbuild-maven-plugin
+- maven-plugins

-	A maven plugin used during the GlassFish build.
+	A directory containing various maven plugin used during the GlassFish build.

 - hudson-plugin